Brishaketu Debbarma: Minister of State

 Brishaketu Debbarma was sworn in as Minister of State on March 7, 2024.

 Tripura State Legislature

 In 2018, Brishaketu was picked by the Indigenous People's Front of Tripura as its candidate from the 1 Simna Assembly Constituency.
-He defeated the five times CPIM MLA Pranab Debbarma by 1,963 votes securing 48.37% of the total votes.
+He defeated the five-time CPI (M) MLA Pranab Debbarma by 1,963 votes, securing 48.37% of the total votes.

 In 2018, Brishaketu was picked by the Indigenous People's Front of Tripura as its candidate from the 1 Simna Assembly Constituency.
-He defeated the five times CPIM MLA Pranab Debbarma by 1,963 votes securing 48.37% of the total votes.
+He defeated the five-time CPI (M) MLA Pranab Debbarma by 1,963 votes, securing 48.37% of the total votes.

 After being a legislator for four years of the IPFT-BJP coalition government, Brishaketu resigned in 2021 citing personal reasons.
-He then joined TIPRA Motha in 2021 and is known to be close to the party Chairman Pradyot Manikya.
+He then joined the TIPRA Motha in 2021 and is known to be close to its chairman Pradyot Manikya.

 Political positions

 According to political commentators, Brishaketu is perceived as a nationalist and social activist who approaches issues from a perspective of advocacy.